teakyung25/Exemplar-app/readme.md

 # Future

-### I have tried to deploy my application to the cloud, but limited budget has prevent a immediate migration, but is something to be implemented in the near future.
+### I will tried to deploy my application to the cloud, but limited budget has prevent a immediate migration, but is something to be implemented in the near future.